 With that said, let’s closely explain this terminology.
 Typography is the art and technique of arranging type to make written language understandable and beautiful.
-Arranging type involves selecting typefaces, line length, type, leading (spacing), size, letter tracking, and my most favorite, kerning, which is the process of adjusting the spacing between characters in a proportional font, usually to achieve a visually pleasing result.
+Arranging type involves selecting typefaces, line length, type, leading (spacing), size, letter tracking, and my most favourite, kerning, which is the process of adjusting the spacing between characters in a proportional font, usually to achieve a visually pleasing result.

 Typography does not just involve choosing the typeface, it is just the starting point.
 Close consideration needs to be given to kerning, tracking and leading.
 Other aspects of typography include choosing type colour and blending type to translate a beautiful message.
 However, the effectiveness of the message is strongly influenced by the choice of typeface.
 A good typeface will engage the audience and influence their perception of the message.
 The key is to choose a typeface that will link the text with the graphics to achieve the objective.

 A properly adjusted typeface can increase the reading pleasure of the viewer & beautify your artwork.
-It is of outmost importance to choose the right typeface that is tailored to your particular project and always bear in mind that even the best typefaces cannot be used effectively in every situation.
+It is of utmost importance to choose the right typeface that is tailored to your particular project and always bear in mind that even the best typefaces cannot be used effectively in every situation.
 It is challenging to choose the right typeface because there are so many options available hence it is imperative to understand the rules of typography.

 How legible/readable is your type?